Efferent-Health/Dicom/README.md

 # Efferent.Dicom
-Javascript library for reading and writing DICOM files in desktop and browser applications.
+Javascript library for reading and writing DICOM files in desktop, cloud and browser applications.
 The following frameworks are supported:
 - Browser applications (Javascript)
 - NodeJS ESM